rmonin/.dotfiles/README.md

 - **Simplified Synchronization with Makefile** - To streamline the synchronization process with Stow, a Makefile is provided.
 This Makefile automates the task of synchronizing dotfiles, simplifying the process and reducing the need for manual intervention.

 By adopting a _Keep It Simple, Stupid_ (KISS) approach, I try aims to provide a straightforward and effective solution for managing dotfiles, ensuring ease of use and maintainability across different systems.

-## Requirements

-This project requires [GNU Stow](https://www.gnu.org/software/stow/) to be installed.

 ## Usage